TheBinaryCoder0/TheBinaryCoder0/README.md

 ### 👨‍💻 Projects
 - **[GlamGrid](https://github.com/TheBinaryCoder0/GlamGrid)**: A stylish e-commerce site for fashion products, built using HTML, CSS, and JavaScript, soon to be scaled with React.
-- **[Book Arch](https://github.com/TheBinaryCoder0/BookArch)**: A community platform for book exchanges, allowing users to list and connect over shared book interests.
-- **[RayBan Clone](https://thebinarycoder0.github.io/RAYBAN/)**: A visually engaging clone of RayBan’s product site with a focus on responsive, interactive design.
+- **[RayBan](https://thebinarycoder0.github.io/RAYBAN/)**: An interactive and responsive showcase of RayBan’s product offerings, designed with dynamic animations to create a visually immersive experience for users

 ---